lukasoppermann/design-tokens/README.md

 #### Ignoring styles
 Styles you don't want to be exported as design tokens can be prefixed with an `_` underscore.
 For example a color style called `_readlining/line-color` will not be exported.

+In the settings you can change the prefix to anything you want.

 ### Custom design tokens
 The plugin also supports custom tokens for `borders`, `radii` & `spaces`.